ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 ##### Support for providing values for configurable variables with Command Line arguments

-Configurable values can be provided with the built-in command-line option -C.
+Configurable values can be provided with the built-in command-line option `-C`.

 ```
 -Ckey=value